Crockpot Ribs

 This post may contain affiliate links.
 Please read our disclosure policy.

-• 1 rack back pork ribs: The star of the show, these pork ribs will become incredibly tender and flavorful after hours of slow cooking.
+• 1 rack of baby back pork ribs: The star of the show, these pork ribs will become incredibly tender and flavorful after hours of slow cooking.

 • Sweet Baby Ray’s BBQ Sauce: A classic barbecue sauce that adds the perfect balance of sweetness and tanginess to the ribs.
 We also use this sauce in our Sweet Baby Rays Crockpot Chicken.